NuevoFoundation/workshops/content/english/sql_workshop/activity7/_index.md

 ### Choose and drag the correct key onto the lock to continue your adventure!
 {{%notice note%}}
-The correct key will highlight green
+The correct key will be highlighted in green
 {{%/notice%}}

 {{< rawhtml >}}